Start Here

 I'm Ben Lynch, based in Matakana, New Zealand.
 Former Xero engineer, now a solo founder.

 Akahu is my first company.
-It's New Zealand's leading open banking infrastructure platform, the rails that let apps connect to bank accounts.
-The timing matters.
-New Zealand's regulated open banking regime came into effect on 1 December 2025, and Akahu sits right in the middle of that shift.
+It's open banking infrastructure, the rails that let apps connect to bank accounts.
 A small team runs it day to day.

 Most of my current product development work is in an AI-native accounts payable platform.
-Invoices come in, the system extracts the data, codes them, assigns tracking categories, gathers the relevant organisational context, and posts them into Xero.
+Invoices come in, the system extracts the data, codes them, gathers the organisational context, and posts them into Xero.
 It's like having your own internal AP team, without the headcount.
 It's just me and the system.

 I have no social media presence.
 I don't go to conferences or networking events.
 I'd rather put the thinking into something worth reading than scatter it across platforms optimised for reaction.
 This publication is my only public outlet, and that's deliberate.